-*Note: The submission deadline for Fall 2022 is September 7th, 2022 at 4pm.
-The first mandatory seminar will be held on Wednesday September 21st at 3:00pm.
+*Note: The submission deadline for Spring 2023 is January 18th at 4pm.
+The first mandatory seminar will be held on Monday January 30th at 3:30pm.
 Plan accordingly.

 All questions regarding independent research should be directed to Dr. McLean, head of the undergraduate Neuroscience Research Program (jmclean@sas)